2006 Georgia Bulldogs football team: UAB

 Matthew Stafford got his first career start at quarterback and completed 10 of 17 passes for 107 yards with no touchdowns or interception.
 Joe Cox also saw brief action at quarterback late in the game.

-SEC Offensive Lineman of the Week: Offensive guard Fernando Velasco for his performance against UAB which included a 90% grading and had two dominator blocks.
+Offensive guard Fernando Velasco was named SEC Offensive Lineman of the Week for his performance against UAB which included a 90% grading and had two dominator blocks.